French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Exploring the Coastal Gems Beyond Nice

-While Nice itself is a fantastic hub, the real magic of the French Riviera often lies just a short journey away.
-I found that using Nice as a base made it incredibly easy to hop on a train or bus and discover these smaller, often quieter, coastal towns.
-It’s a great way to get a feel for different parts of the coast without having to pack and move hotels.
+While Nice in itself is a fantastic hub, the real magic in the French Riviera towns usually sits just a bit away, like a short journey.
+I figured that using Nice as a base made it incredibly easy to jump on a train or bus and discover these smaller, often quieter coastal towns.
+It’s a brilliant method to get a better sense for different stretches of the coast, without needing to pack everything and relocate hotels every time.

 Villefranche-sur-Mer’s Village Atmosphere

-• What to do: Explore the old town, relax on the beach, enjoy a meal by the harbor.
+- What to do: Explore the old town, relax on the beach, and enjoy a meal by the harbor.

-• Best for: A relaxed day trip, families, photographers.
+- Best for: A relaxed day trip, families, and photographers.

 Saint-Jean-Cap-Ferrat’s Luxurious Peninsula